ATarfe/xinu/asst2-yz79-eterada/README.txt

 APPENDIX
 - A struct storing flags necessary for matrix multiplication is shared between threads.

+- When reading input from 'sharedfile.txt', if there already exists a command in the file, when the program first started, that command will be executed first.

 - Your computer should have a compiler that supports OpenMP, for the parallel generation of random matrices.